epfl-dlab/when_sheep_shop/data/README.md

 If you need access to one (or more) of these datasets, please contact the authors :[Gael Lederrey](mailto:gael.lederrey@epfl.ch) and [Robert West](mailto:robert.west@epfl.ch).

-> *We authorize the use of these datasets and any part of the code at the condition that our article is explicitly mentionned using the following reference:* **G. Lederrey and R. West (2018).
-When Sheep Shop: Measuring Herding Effects in Product Ratings with Natural Experiments. arXiv preprint arXiv:1802.06578v2**. *The article is available for viewing on [arXiv](https://arxiv.org/abs/1802.06578v2).*
+> *We authorize the use of these datasets and any part of the code at the condition that our article is explicitly mentionned using the following reference:* **Gael Lederrey and Robert West (2018).
+[When Sheep Shop: Measuring Herding Effects in Product Ratings with Natural Experiments](https://arxiv.org/abs/1802.06578v2).
+In *Proceedings of The Web Conference (WWW2018).***